Skip to Content

 Brian C. Lund, PharmD, MS, has been a Core Investigator with ICVAHCS’ health services research division, the Center for Access & Delivery Research & Evaluation (CADRE), since 2009.
 He received a Doctor of Pharmacy in 1998 and a Master of Science in Epidemiology in 2002 from the University of Iowa.
 His training also encompassed a clinical residency in psychiatric pharmacy in 1999, a fellowship in clinical psychopharmacology in 2001, and a post-doctoral scholar position in pharmacoepidemiology and health outcomes research in 2002.
 Dr. Lund’s research focuses on pharmacoepidemiology and drug safety, with an emphasis on mental health and older adult populations.
 He currently serves on the Pharmacy Resident Project Advisory Board (PAB), which oversees resident research projects, and is actively involved as a team member in many of the individual residency projects, which includes providing assistance with design, conduct, analysis, and reporting.

 Billie Jo Myers, PharmD, is a 2003 graduate of the University of Iowa College of Pharmacy.
 She joined the Iowa City VA in 2008, working in the Outpatient Pharmacy.
 During her outpatient career, she served on several committees including: Take back workgroup, Controlled Substance Crew, and the Opioid Sentinel Group.
-She is the pharmacy representative for the Disruptive Behavior Committee and is also an instructor for the Iowa City HCS MOVE program (weight loss program).
+She is the pharmacy representative for the Disruptive Behavior Committee and is also an instructor and lead pharmacist for the Iowa City HCS MOVE program (weight loss program).
 She joined the Clinical Pharmacy Specialist group in July, 2018.
 Her primary focus is in anticoagulation and medication management.
 Prior to joining the ICVAHCS, Dr. Myers worked at several Hy-Vee pharmacies in the Iowa City and Coralville area.
 She has been working with pharmacy students throughout her career and enjoys being a preceptor for students and residents.

 Macklin (Mack) O’Brien, PharmD, BCPS, graduated from the University of Iowa College of Pharmacy in 2012.
 After graduation he moved to the Pacific Northwest where he completed a PGY1 residency at PeaceHealth Southwest Washington Medical Center in Vancouver.
 After residency he practiced on the inpatient surgery floors at Oregon Health and Science University in Portland.
 Mack’s surgery practice included care for patients on the bariatric, emergency, general, neuro and trauma surgery floors.
 He was part of a pilot transitions of care program for surgery patients discharging from the hospital.
 OHSU was the hub of bariatric surgery in Oregon and Mack was integral to the optimization of pharmaceutical care for bariatric surgery patients throughout their hospital stay and at time of discharge.
 While at OHSU Mack was a clinical adjunct professor with Oregon State University and precepted pharmacy students on rotation.
 Mack became a Board Certified Pharmacotherapy Specialist in 2015.
 Mack moved back to his Iowa roots in 2017 when he accepted a position working in primary care as a Clinical Pharmacy Practitioner at the Iowa City VA Healthcare Center.
 He provided disease state management remotely for the Sterling, Illinois and Burlington, Iowa Community Based Outpatient Clinic (CBOC).
 In February 2023 Mack accepted a new role for the ICVAHC as the Medication Safety Program Manager.
 This role focuses on the zero-harm goal founded on principles of High Reliability Organizations.
 Mack’s focus is nurturing a Just Culture and improving medication systems to minimize harm.
 Pharmacy residents engage in a longitudinal medication safety experience with Mack where aspects of safe medication use systems are covered.
 Mack is proud to be reconnected with his alma mater as an adjunct professor for the University of Iowa College of Pharmacy.
 He also enjoys mentoring pharmacy students through the College of Pharmacy’s 1885 Society mentorship program.
 Mack’s mission in pharmacy is veteran-centric safe pharmaceutical care.

 Kelsey Pausche, PharmD, BCACP, is originally from West Chicago, IL and has been with the ICVA ambulatory care pharmacy specialist group since 2019, following completion of a PGY1 Pharmacy Practice Residency at the Clement J. Zablocki VA Medical Center in Milwaukee, WI, earlier that year.
 She earned her PharmD in 2018 from the University of Wisconsin-Madison School of Pharmacy, but prior to that, completed her bachelor's degree in chemistry at the University of Iowa in 2014.
 Not to worry, she does root for the Hawkeyes when the two schools play each other.
 She kept herself occupied during the COVID quarantine by studying for and passing the ambulatory care pharmacy board certification exam in October 2020.
-Kelsey has been interested in ambulatory care ever since volunteering in the ICVA anticoagulation clinic during her undergrad years, and is honored to be back now working with the pharmacists and clinic that inspired her pharmacy journey!
+Kelsey has been interested in ambulatory care ever since volunteering in the ICVA anticoagulation clinic during her undergrad years and is honored to be back now working with the pharmacists and clinic that inspired her pharmacy journey!

 Bibiana “Bee” Ruiz Granado, PharmD, is the Compounded Sterile Preparations Pharmacy Specialist at the Iowa City VA Healthcare System.
 She graduated from the University of Iowa College of Pharmacy in 2021 and completed a PGY1 Pharmacy residency at the Iowa City VA in 2022.
 Post-residency, Bee remained with the ICVA and worked as a Clinical Pharmacist in the Inpatient setting.
 She later transitioned to a specialist role working as the USP 797/800 Program Facility Manager.
 In this role, she ensures the facility is compliant with all USP standards and serves in a variety of interdisciplinary committees where she provides expertise in sterile compounding, hazardous drug handling, and education related to these.
 Her clinical pharmacy interests include antibiotic stewardship, acute care, and anticoagulation.
 She enjoys precepting pharmacy students and residents.